 The Standards have been drawn up by the GSHPA to help designers and installers of ground source systems, architects and engineers specifying ground source systems.
 They can be used by contractors employing specialist companies to install ground source systems.
 The Standards should also prove to be a useful for general reference.

-The GSHPA Standards provide concise information for the materials and general specification of installations.
+The GSHP Standards provide concise information for the materials and general specification of installations.
 They are not installation or training manuals.
 The Standards must be referred to in conjunction with recognised design qualifications and training programmes.
 The Standards are designed to enable reference to minimum materials specification, techniques and qualification requirements and to ensure that installations comply with the Standards, or that contractors are employing companies that comply with the Standards.

-The GSHPA Vertical Borehole Standard is now referenced as an authority by the Environment Agency's Environmental ground source heating and cooling good practice guide and by the MCS MIS 3005 installation guide for Heat Pump systems.
+The Vertical Borehole Standard is now referenced as an authority by the Environment Agency's Environmental ground source heating and cooling good practice guide and by the MCS MIS 3005 installation guide for Heat Pump systems.

-ICAX Projects using vertical boreholes include:
+ICAX projects using vertical boreholes include:

 Merton Acacia Intergenerational Centre, Mitcham